deltachat/deltachat-pages/_posts/2018-10-28-decentralization-unchained.md

 "Decentralization Unchained" happens in Kyiv, November 3, 2018.

-For the whole prorgram and further information, also about how to contribute yourself, there is a separate website about this event at
+For the whole program and further information, also about how to contribute yourself, there is a separate website about this event at